MarkJeronimus/ImageUtilities/README.md

   * Output size by both pixels and scaling factor (Image may be cropped or gets a border)
   * Output offset, to move the image with subpixel accuracy (default: depends on final dimension, but is either <tt>(0, 0)</tt> or <tt>(0.5, 0.5)</tt>
   * Flag to skip sRGB correction (default: <tt>false</tt>)
-  * Flag to skip alpha pre-multiplying and un-pre-multiplying (default: <tt>false</tt>, ignored for opaque images)
+  * Flag to skip alpha premultiplying and un-premultiplying (default: <tt>false</tt>, ignored for opaque images)
   * Mode to handle beyond-edge pixels (default: <tt>CLAMP</tt>, all others are on TODO list)
   * Number of threads (default: <tt>availableProcessors</tt>)
   * Resampling-curve (default: <tt>Lanczos3ResamplingCurve</tt>, others: <tt>BoxResamplingCurve</tt>, <tt>CubicResamplingCurve</tt> and many more, and an easy API to write your own)
 * Other features
-  * Internal 15 bit per channel format to prevent intermediate clamping and quantization
+  * Internal 15 bit per channel encoding to prevent intermediate clamping and quantization
   * Custom containers for Point, Size, etc. which are immutable
   * Progress listeners (custom API for more flexibility)
   * Method to test if input image is in a compatible format (when this returns <tt>false</tt>, resizing <i>that</i> image incurs a conversion penalty) and a utility to convert such images to a compatible format so you can resize them many times, e.g. when resizing a window.